ken-oS9m4Tq1/ethertron/README.md

 ```

-The hash algorithm can alternatively be supplied in the command line:
+The hash algorithm can alternatively be supplied using the `--hash` option:

 ```
 > node .\hash_file.js ..\keyfiles\secret.key --hash sha512